Find answers to common questions about TextExhibit.

 Can I use my license on multiple computers?

 No. Each license is valid for a single computer.
-Contact support if you need to transfer your license to a different computer or inquire about volume licensing.
+You may deactivate your license on one computer and then reactivate on another.
+Contact support if you need help to transfer your license to a different computer or inquire about volume licensing.

 Still Have Questions?